A local trace formula for the Gan-Gross-Prasad conjecture for unitary groups: the archimedean case: Preliminaries

 \begin{lem} \begin{enumerate}[(i)]

 \item The norm descent property is local on the basis.
-In other word if $f:X\to Y$ is a morphism of algebraic varieties over $F$ and $\left(U_i\right)_{i\in I}$ is a finite covering by Zariski-open subsets of $Y$, then $f$ has the norm descent property if and only if all the $f_i: f^{-1}(U_i)\to U_i$, $i\in I$, have the norm descent property.
+In other words if $f\colon X\to Y$ is a morphism of algebraic varieties over $F$ and $\left(U_i\right)_{i\in I}$ is a finite covering by Zariski-open subsets of $Y$ defined over $F$, then $f$ has the norm descent property if and only if each of the $f_i\colon f^{-1}(U_i)\to U_i$, $i\in I$, has the norm descent property.

 \item If $f$ admits a section, then it has the norm descent property. \end{enumerate} \end{lem}